bigskysoftware/htmx/www/docs.md

 Finally, if you want to programatically modify the parameters, you can use the [htmx:configRequest](/events#htmx:configRequest) event.

+#### <a name="files"></a> [File Upload](#files)

+If you wish to upload files via an htmx request, you can set the [hx-encoding](/attributes/hx-encoding) attribute to `multipart/form-data`.
+This will use a `FormData` object to submit the request, which will properly include the file in the request.

+Note that depending on your server-side technology, you may have to handle requests with this type of body content very differently.

+Note that htmx fires a `htmx:xhr:progress` event periodically based on the standard `progress` event during upload, which you can hook into to show the progress of the upload.

 #### <a name="vars"></a> [Variables](#variables)

 You can also include dynamically computed variables in the parameters of a request by using the